 The two kingdoms remained divided until the northern kingdom was enslaved and dispersed by the Assyrians, while the people of the southern kingdom were deported to Babylon, as punishment for their apostasy and idolatry.
 Sadly, both kingdoms had wandered far from the Lord and both had to be punished for their sin.
 Even to this day, Israel remains a divided kingdom, who are dead in their sin and estranged from the Lord.

-What a beautiful yet simple picture of the future restoration and reunification of the two divided and dispersed houses - Israel and Judah, into one, spiritually alive, united kingdom - with ONE fold with ONE Shepherd.
-What a straightforward illustration of a divided people being unified - The United Kingdom of Israel.. in preparation for their coming King and Messiah...
-Jesus, their God, their King, and their Redeemer.
+What a beautiful yet simple picture of the future restoration and reunification of the two divided and dispersed houses - Israel and Judah, into one, spiritually alive, united kingdom - with ONE fold and with ONE Shepherd.
+What a straightforward illustration of a divided people being unified.
+The United Kingdom of Israel, in preparation for their coming King and Messiah - Jesus, their God, their King, and their Redeemer.

-God is faithful and has not abandoned His people, even though Israel strayed into apostasy and idolatry, and the Lord will not abandon His Church.
-Thank GOD that our salvation and heavenly privileges, as well as Israel's restoration, redemption, reunification, and earthly kingdom, stands fast on the word of God and not on our actions or attitudes.
+God is faithful and has not abandoned His people, even though Israel strayed into apostasy and idolatry, and the Lord will not abandon His Church either.
+Thank GOD that our salvation and heavenly privileges, as well as Israel's restoration, redemption, reunification, and earthly kingdom, stands fast on the Word of God and not on our actions or attitudes.

 Heavenly Father, You are a good and gracious God, Whose promises to Israel as well as to those in the Church, stand fast forever and ever.
-Thank You that Your faithful promises, to all Your people, are rooted and grounded on Your faithfulness and long-suffering mercy.. and do not rest on what we have done - or failed to do.
-We pray for Your people Israel, that many would come to recognise Jesus as Lord and their Messiah as Saviour, during this Church Age... and thank You that a day is coming when the dead bones of that nation will be resurrected into a United Kingdom of Israel - where Jesus reigns on David's throne, as Lord and King.
-Thank You that I am a member of Christ's body and pray that I would live and work for Your greater glory - this I ask in Jesus' name, AMEN.
+Thank You that Your faithful promises to all Your people, are rooted and grounded on Your faithfulness and long-suffering mercy, and do not rest on what we have done, or failed to do.
+I pray for Your people Israel, that many would come to recognise Jesus as Lord and their Messiah as Saviour, during this Church Age, and thank You that a day is coming when the dead bones of that nation will be resurrected into a United Kingdom of Israel, where Jesus reigns on David's throne, as Lord and King.
+Thank You that I am a member of Christ's body, and I pray that I would live and work for Your greater glory.
+This I ask in Jesus' name, AMEN.